spacetelescope/stenv/README.md

 This repository builds YAML files that define frozen environments (sets of packages at specific versions) for an Anaconda installation.
-The [Releases page](https://github.com/spacetelescope/spacetelescope-env-distribution/releases) contains YAML files for each release.
+The [Releases page](https://github.com/spacetelescope/spacetelescope-env-distribution/releases) provides a YAML file for each release.

 ## Installation